JayWadekar/CovaPT/README.md

 If you are interested in more details about a particular part of the calculation, please feel free to email me at: jayw@ias.edu

 I would love to hear feedback about the accesibility of the code and if adding any more modules for the power spectrum covariance would be useful.
+I also thank Albert Chuang, Yan Lai for helpful comments related to the code.

-Authors: Digvijay (Jay) Wadekar and Roman Scoccimarro
+Authors: Jay Wadekar and Roman Scoccimarro

 The input data files used in the code can be downloaded from [here](https://drive.google.com/drive/folders/1bWKfUaIXcC1n-2hk9KtKhqukxTH1379i?usp=sharing)